tuguzD/obsidian-plug-in-pack/README.md

 ## 🧭 Improve *navigation* between your files
 - [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using an interactable vertical list of them
-- 💻 [Quick Explorer](https://github.com/pjeby/quick-explorer) – make breadcrumbs interactable: view vault contents, navigate it and quickly preview any note
+- 💻 [Quick Explorer](https://github.com/pjeby/quick-explorer) – make breadcrumbs interactable: navigate vault contents and quickly preview any note
 - [Double Click Tab](https://github.com/Quorafind/Obsidian-Double-Click-Tab) – double-click a tab with a modifier key, moving it to new side pane/window (or just close it)
 - [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a “landing” page that will be opened when app launches and/or all tabs are closed
 - [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty “New tab” with a page containing background, search bar, recent notes/bookmarks